Westcott (automobile): Models

+Overview of production figures

 Motor racing

 Westcotts competed in the Glidden Tour of 1910 from Cincinnati to Chicago via Dallas and the first Indy 500 of 1911.
 The Westcott, driven by Harry Knight was running in third place in the Indy race when on lap 90 it crashed while avoiding a mechanic who had fallen from Joe Jagersberger's car.
 Knight's mechanic was injured in the crash.